There are many ways you can get involved to support your son or daughter with the big decisions ahead.

-To ensure they have covered all the essentials, download our Your Arrival guide which provides a comprehensive checklist for enrolment, induction, moving into accommodation and registering with a doctor along with useful contact details.
+To ensure they have covered all the essentials, download our Your Arrival guide (PDF) which provides a comprehensive checklist for enrolment, induction, moving into accommodation and registering with a doctor, along with useful contact details.

 Expect some nerves